sasaxing/LearningJavaScript/chpt2 Tools/note.md

 * Node, which allows you to run JavaScript outside of the browser (and comes with npm, which gives you access to the rest of the tools on this list).

-* Gulp, a build tool that automates common development tasks (Grunt is a popularal ternative).
+* Gulp, a build tool that automates common development tasks (Grunt is a popular al ternative).

   ```shell
   sudo npm install -g gulp